 The Educators and/or Supervisor will send pictures of your child at play in the classroom whenever they can and connect it to the ELECT document (Every Learning for Every Child Today- A framework for Ontario early childhood settings).
-Activities are posted on Blue Elephant Face book page (no faces of children as per our Photo and Video policy)
+Activities are posted on Blue Elephant Face book page and/or on Blue Elephant Instagram page (no faces of children as per our Photo and Video policy).

 A Happy Adjustment

-Due to COVID-19, there may not be pre-visits for your child.
-Our Educators will be happy to send photos and videos of your child during the day.
+Our Educators will be happy to send photos and videos of your child during the day once your child’s placement begins with us.
 As a parent, you are welcome to call to talk to the Educator.
 Take a few moments to share information about your child in the beginning or end of the day to the person receiving your child as that will help us get to know your child or make adjustment easier ie: she likes to be rubbed in the back at nap time or he does not like the sound of a fire truck as it scares him etc. Feel free to call the daycare at any time to check about your child’s day.
-Take the time at drop off to relay any pertinent information about your child that occurred especially relating to health or send us an email at firstname.lastname@example.org.
+Take the time at drop off to relay any pertinent information about your child that occurred especially relating to health or send us an email at email@example.com.

 We offer a Toddler and Pre-School program.
 We provide excellent opportunities for each child to develop and grow to his/her potential in a fun, safe and caring atmosphere.
 We offer part-time programs with limited placements.
 For parents who have their child on a part time program, there is no make-up day due to a statutory holiday.
 The part time days that are chosen are fixed so please do not change days of attendance as it does affect the ratios in the room.
 Thanks for your cooperation.